Skip navigation

 Required for the Certificate in International Economics.

-Focus areas: Research Methods
+Focus Areas: Research Methods

 Covers a range of practical tools for development-related information gathering, including for project planning, design and evaluation.
 Grounded in survey and interview skills, also reviews participatory approaches, rapid appraisal, action research and many other techniques.
 Gives special attention to methods suitable for low budgets, limited time and nonprofessional management staff.
 Makes extensive use of real-world cases.